 The breathtaking stained glass windows are another popular feature of the church.
 When sunlight passes through these windows in the afternoon, the interiors are bathed in bright rainbow colors, creating the most enchanting spectacle.

-Overall, this spiritual symbol of the Czech state is a crucial element of Prague Castle’s history.
+This spiritual symbol of the Czech state is crucial to Prague Castle’s history.
 Explore the cathedral and castles in Prague on a Castle And Castle Grounds Walking Tour in French.

 See Related: Simple Ways to Sustainable Travel

 Address: Jiřská 3, 119 00 Praha 1-Hradčany, Czechia

 Lobkowicz Palace is one of the most popular parts of the Prague Castle complex.
 This 16th-century privately owned building is home to the Lobkowicz Collections and Museum.

 Lobkowicz Palace was considered home by the Lobkowicz family for years.
 However, it was occupied by the invading Nazis in the early days of World War II and then confiscated by Czech communists in 1948.

 In 2002, William Lobkowicz regained ownership of this property.
 After that, he relocated to Czechia and paid a multimillion-dollar sum for this property’s repair, which ended in 2007.